01-edu/public/subjects/DPxAI/i-win-arguments/README.md

 ### One Argument

 We mentioned it before with methods, functions can take arguments.
-They are always in between parens `()`.
+They are always in between parenthesis `()`.

 Let's use the same examples that we used for function calls: